Getting Feedback: Creating & Managing Questions

 Click ‘Save’ and your new question will be ready to go.

-Note: If you choose ‘Disabled’ in the question status, you will need to switch the toggle on (green) in the Feedback Settings homepage to make the question active.
+Note: If you choose ‘Disabled’ in the question status, you will need to switch the toggle on (from red to green or from left to right) in the Feedback Settings homepage to make the question active.